top of page

 Property Auctions - Will the Property Sell When the Bid Price is Over the Reserve Price?

-Short answer: Usually yes, once a binding contract is formed – but the key is when that actually happens.
+Short answer: Usually yes, once a binding contract is formed.
+But the key is knowing when does that actually happen...
 This is where most people (and plenty of agents) blur the line.

-And remember, auction terms can vary by state, so I'll focus on Melbourne and Victoria and keep it practical.
+Remember, auction rule terms can vary by state, but I'll keep this practical and focus on Melbourne and Victoria.
 This is general info, not legal advice – for anything hairy, you’d still want a property lawyer.
+Also, understand that agents and agencies can tweak the auction rules, to suit the situation, property, owner, etc.

 1. An Auction Is Not a Contract

 Legally, the auction event is just a way to find a buyer and a price.
-The binding part is the contract of sale.
-At a standard residential auction:
+The binding part is when the contract of sale is signed by both the sellers and buyers.
+At a typical residential auction in Melbourne:

 • The vendor signs the contract before the auction starts.